 Structure - Under the supervision of a CTRS, the internship will be completed over 15 weeks and a minimum of 560 full-time hours.
 The internship may be in an area of practice that serves students' needs and can be established through partnership with the Therapeutic Recreation program and the Faculty of Health Sciences.
-The practicum will run from September 4th, 2024 to December 13th, 2024.
+The practicum will run from September 8th - December 18th, 2025.

 Expectations - The student is expected to work full time hours throughout their internship to accumulate a minimum of 560 hours over 15 weeks.
 Also, some agencies may require additional hours (for example, Nova Scotia Health Authority requires students commit to 600 hours).
 The internship supervisor must be employed with a regular position at the sponsoring agency and work a minimum of 30 hours per week (some exceptions may apply).
 At least 50% of the supervisor's duties must be in therapeutic recreation (some exceptions may apply).
 The internship must be supervised by an academic supervisor and an agency supervisor, both of whom need to be a CTRS.
-The internship agency supervisor must be certified for at least one year prior to supervising students.
+The internship agency supervisor must be certified prior to supervising students.
 The internship experience must be based on the therapeutic recreation process as defined by the current NCTRC Job Analysis.